hacks-guide/Guide_3DS/docs/installing-boot9strap-(super-skaterhax).md

 If you have been redirected here form a video guide or a link, do not continue.

-If you ignore this warning, you will get an  error when pressing the "GO GO!" button.
+If you ignore this warning, you will get an  error after pressing the "GO GO!" button.

 :::